Arts and Sciences

 BA, MA, Virginia Polytechnic Institute and State University; PhD, Morgan State University

-Amy Tillerson is a native of Prince Edward County.
-For her dissertation, Tillerson-Brown researched the activism of Black women in Prince Edward County, Virginia between 1930 and 1965.
-Prince Edward County is most well known for the school crisis that closed public schools for five years.
-Before accepting her position at Mary Baldwin University, she was director of African American Heritage Program at the Virginia Foundation for the Humanities at UVA.
-She has taught in the history departments at University of Virginia, Virginia Tech, Morgan State, and Piedmont Virginia Community College.
-She has also been a public school teacher and counselor in Roanoke City Public Schools and Baltimore City Public Schools.
-She is the advisor to Phi Alpha Theta, the history honor society.
+Before accepting her position at Mary Baldwin, she was director of African American Heritage Program at the Virginia Foundation for the Humanities at UVA.
+She has taught in the history departments at Virginia Tech, Morgan State University, and Piedmont Virginia Community College and worked as a public school teacher and counselor in Roanoke City Public Schools and Baltimore City Public Schools.

 BA, University of Oxford (Balliol College); MPhil, PhD, University of Oxford